 \subsubsection{Zero-shot Learning Performance}

 Tables ~\ref{tab:results_zh} and ~\ref{tab:results_en} (0-shot) respectively provide an assessment of current LLM under a zero-shot learning setting on {\ours}-ZH and {\ours}-EN.
 The results indicate that even for advanced LLM like ChatGPT, significant challenges persist in zero-shot learning, with all F1 metrics being quite low and none exceeding 60.
-When compared to the 13B open-source model, these challenges appear even more pronounced, evidenced by a significant performance gap with ChatGPT.
+When compared to the 13B open-source model, these challenges appear even more pronounced.
 We observe that a non-negligible proportion of the output produced by the models could not be parsed into structured data, rendering evaluation impossible.
 Therefore, we posit that the challenges of zero-shot learning lie in the models' inadequacies in adhering to specific instructions for information extraction and in presenting the outputs in a designated format.